 I finally caved and spent twenty minutes sketching out a dozen ideas based mostly on gut feel.
 “John really nailed this!
 He has a super clear vision.
 We need to start on this in Q2!”
 Ooof…not my best work.

 Why did I resist this ask from the CTO?
-Because I knew that the company would deliver better outcomes if a cross-functional team of designers, developers, and customers started together instead of me taking a stab at it alone.
+Because I knew that the company would deliver better outcomes if a cross-functional team of designers, developers, and customers instead of me taking a stab at it alone.
 If I committed to that big batch of prescriptive work before we started together, we’d miss out on all sorts of opportunities to make better decisions.

 Why did he insist?
 He saw the advantages of converging quickly on a plan (staffing and setting expectations), and not the disadvantages (a less than optimal solution, not engaging the team, etc.).